colindoyle0000/colindoyle-website/content/torts/reading/_index.md

 Pgs.
 759 - 770

 ## Sep 13, 2022
+Class 07 - Damages Recap

+## Sep 15, 2022
-Class 07 - Introduction to the Concept of Negligence
+Class 08 - Introduction to the Concept of Negligence

 Pgs.
 37, 46-55

-## Sep 15, 2022
+## Sep 20, 2022
-Class 08 - The Reasonable Person
+Class 09 - The Reasonable Person

 Pgs.
 55-64

-## Sep 20, 2022
+## Sep 22, 2022
-Class 09 - The Role of Judges and Juries
+Class 10 - The Role of Judges and Juries

 Pgs.
 64-78